 Try one of these quick fixes to resolve common Windows Update issues

 Have all the automatic checks and codes failed you?
 It’s time to go back to the tried-and-true methods, the tricks that have been solving update errors since the update was first invented.
 Here are a few options that may work for you.

 Reboot your computer

 This is a surprisingly effective method that will solve a host of computer issues — and it often works for Windows Update.
 When you encounter an error message, reboot your machine and try to run the updates again.
 If you haven’t run Windows Update for some time, then you might have to repeat this process several times before all updates have been installed.

 One scenario in which updates may fail is when your system drive is running out of space.
 Double-check that you have at least 10GB of free space.
 If that could be the culprit, perform a disk cleanup to remove files.
 To do so, type “Disk Cleanup” into Cortana’s search box, click Disk Cleanup to start the utility, and, if requested, select your system drive (usually C:).
 Afterward, specify the type of files that you want to get rid of and select OK.
 Try to stay away from important system files.

 Malware can change critical system files and break Windows services, meaning it’s a good idea to run a malware scanner to make sure your system isn’t compromised.
 If you don’t have any sort of antivirus software, check out some of our personal favorites for Windows-based machines.
 After all, sorting through heaps and heaps of software is never fun — neither is paying.

 Contact Microsoft support

-If you’ve done everything you can, it’s time to contact Microsoft support and see if they can walk you through any solutions.
-Head over to this service webpage, where you can choose to open a chat window, ask for a call back, or schedule a call.
-There’s also an option to ask the community, which may be a bit more time-consuming but can be useful if others have already encountered and fixed this update issue.
+If you’ve done everything you can, it’s time to contact Microsoft support and see if they can pinpoint the issue.
+Head over to the company’s contact page, where you can start a chat, request a callback, or schedule a call.
+There’s also an option to ask the community, which may be a bit more time-consuming but can be useful if others have already encountered and fixed the update issue.